Our Investment Strategy

 The firm's investment strategy was created by Ryan Hughes, UCLA finance professors, and top industry professionals.
 It was created while Ryan engaged in a graduate research project while studying quantitative finance at the UCLA Anderson School of Management.
 The goal was to build an investment strategy that combined empirically-proven strategies used by some of the most successful investors.

 An important component to our investment strategy is tax efficiency.
-Because we invest exclusively in passive ETFs, we are already have a leg up when compared to most other investment strategies (e.g. actively managed accounts and mutual funds).
-There is far less turnover (less capital gains) in ETFs and we can implement a more tax-advantaged process by determining which shares are to be sold when selling a position (we can choose a those with a higher basis).
+Because we invest exclusively in passive ETFs, we have a major advantage over mutual funds and other actively managed accounts.
+There is far less turnover (avoiding less capital gains) in ETFs and we can implement a more tax-advantaged process by determining which shares are to be sold when selling a position (we can choose a those with a higher basis).
 You can read more on this topic here.

 Aside from the inherent tax-efficient nature of ETFs, we also help our clients lower their tax liability by choosing the most efficient place to allocate these assets/ETFs.
 For example, some assets have a higher tax tax liability (e.g. high yield bonds) vs. those that do not (e.g. tax-exempt bonds).
 Therefore, there should be preference as to where those assets should be held (Taxable Account vs. Traditional IRA/Pre-Tax vs Roth IRA/Post-Tax).
 We allocate our clients assets into each of the three account types (whenever possible) based on the tax efficiency of each asset class, thus driving overall tax savings.